graemet-umich/Amazon_Vine_Analysis/README.md

 ```
 Fig. Create database tables with given schema.

-- Obtain the tsv file
-- Store the tsv in an AWS S3 bucket
-- Use PySpark in Google Colaboratory to create a DataFrame from the tsv
-- Remove mis-parsed records that occurred during spark.read of the tsv
-- Create four DataFrames to match the four database tables
 - Connect to the AWS RDS instance and write each DataFrame to its database table
 - Inspect each DataFrame for correct schema (see [Amazon_Reviews_ETL.ipynb](https://github.com/graemet-umich/Amazon_Vine_Analysis/blob/main/Amazon_Reviews_ETL.ipynb))
 - Get table counts using pgAdmin as another check that the database tables were written to correctly